tweakch/DecryptRailsCookie/README.md

    - Find the cookie named something similar to `_yourapp_session`.

 This is your encrypted Rails session cookie.
 Copy its value for use with the DecryptRailsCookie script.

+## Locating the Secret Key Base

+### Finding Your Rails Application's Secret Key Base:
+1. **Access Your Rails Application's Code**: Open the source code of your Rails application.

+2. **Locate the Secrets File**: The secret key base is typically stored in one of these files:
+   - `config/secrets.yml`
+   - `config/credentials.yml.enc` (for Rails 5.2 and later)
+   - Environment variables

+3. **Extract the Secret Key Base**:
+   - If in `secrets.yml`, look for a line like `secret_key_base:`.
+   - If using `credentials.yml.enc`, run `rails credentials:edit` to view the file.
+   - If stored in environment variables, it will typically be named `SECRET_KEY_BASE`.

+Copy the `secret_key_base` for use with the DecryptRailsCookie script.
+Keep this information secure.

 ## Note
 Ensure the secret key base matches the one used by your Rails application for the encrypted cookie.
 Use environment variables or other secure methods to